 Please note that the website might not function correctly using an outdated browser.
 We recommend updating your browser or using another one.

-Relevant If employees have received training on the principles of the Global Compact, norm-based research, and the company’s new ESG framework.
+If’s initial focus is on the company’s large corporate clients, but the assessment applies to smaller corporate clients as well.
+Relevant If employees receive training on the principles of the Global Compact, norm-based research, and the company’s ESG framework.

 ESG Framework for Underwriting, If

 If has approximately 1,200 major corporate clients (companies with more than 500 employees) with business operations all over the world.
 These clients are offered advanced risk management services, in which a comprehensive approach is taken to understand their specific insurance and risk management requirements.
 If has approximately 45 of its own property risk engineers and access to an external risk engineering network.
 Within a normal year, If’s property risk engineers spend more than 1,300 days providing risk management services on site to the company’s corporate customers.

 In addition, If has approximately 360,000 SME clients, of which 25 per cent own buildings that are insured with If.
 If’s priority is to make sure that as many customers as possible have fire alarms and sprinklers installed.
 To help its customers to avoid claims, If not only focuses on the fire-prone segments but also provides loss prevention services that can prevent several different types of damage.